top of page

 You Hor White Tent rulers and ministers!
 Either surrender your bodies and heads to me, or drop your saddles, lay out your rugs, and prepare some tea to serve me.
 Better yet, offer gifts quickly—otherwise, I’ll send your souls to the afterlife!”

-Jiacha’s taunts terrified the White Tent King of Hor, who trembled all over and didn’t even dare to breathe loudly.
+Gyatsa’s taunts terrified the White Tent King of Hor, who trembled all over and didn’t even dare to breathe loudly.
 He quietly hid in a corner.
 The Sinba warriors and soldiers pretended to string their bows and brandish their weapons, but no one dared to step forward.

 “Bold young warrior of Ling!
 If you are truly wise, you should know when to stop.
 Reckless bravery will cost you your life!
 Oh, mighty War God of the Sinba, Jue La, protect me today!
 Let me melt this white man and his white horse like snow beneath the sun!”

-With that, Qiangla lunged toward Jiacha.
+With that, Qiangla lunged toward Gyatsa.

 bottom of page